Drop Box Location & Hours

 It is important to manage and dispose of needles, lancets, and syringes (sharps) safely to prevent injury and disease transmission from needle-sticks.
 Never leave needles or syringes on streets, in parks, or anywhere else where someone could get injured.

 Residents can bring in their home use needles/sharps in a hard sided container.
-Some examples of appropriate containers are : store bought BD sharps containers, coffee can with a lid, laundry detergent bottle with a screw on top, milk jug with a cap.
+Some examples of appropriate containers include: store bought BD sharps containers, coffee can with a lid, laundry detergent bottle with a screw on top, milk jug with a cap.

-This program is made possible with the support from Nicollet County Environmental Services, Public Health, and Tri County Solid Waste.
+This program is made possible with the support from Nicollet County Environmental Services, Health and Human Services, and Tri County Solid Waste.

 Protect the Environment